Self-Supervised Depth and Ego-Motion Estimation for Monocular Thermal Video Using Multi-Spectral Consistency Loss: Experimental Results

 \subsection{Single-view Depth Estimation Results}

-In order to validate the effectiveness of the proposed learning method for the thermal image, we train three depth networks with different input source and loss functions on the ViViD Dataset~\cite{alee-2019-icra-ws}.
-Since the existing unsupervised depth network for the thermal image~\cite{kim2018multispectral} is not compatible with the dataset, we compare our network with the state-of-the-art unsupervised depth and pose network~\cite{bian2019unsupervised}.
-Bian~\etal~\cite{bian2019unsupervised} is trained with the loss functions proposed in ~\cite{bian2019unsupervised} while taking a visible image an input source. $Ours(T)$ and $Ours(MS)$ is trained with the thermal image based losses $L_{rec}^{T}$, $L_{gc}^{T}$ and the multi-spectral image based losses $L_{rec}^{T,RGB}$, $L_{gc}^{T,RGB}$, respectively.
-Both networks take a thermal image as an input source.
-The entire networks are trained in the indoor and outdoor training set, respectively.
-We use Eigen~\etal~\cite{eigen2014depth}'s evaluation metrics to measure the performance of depth estimation results.
-In the indoor/outdoor set, we follow NYU~\cite{silberman2012indoor} and KITTI~\cite{geiger2013vision} evaluation setting.
+To validate the effectiveness of the proposed learning method for thermal images, we trained state-of-the-art supervised/self-supervised depth networks~\cite{ranftl2020towards,bian2019unsupervised} with an RGB input source on the ViViD Dataset~\cite{alee-2019-icra-ws}.
+Moreover, we trained supervised depth networks, Midas-v2~\cite{ranftl2020towards} and our baseline depth network (\ie, DispResNet), that takes thermal images as input source to investigate the upper bound of thermal image based depth estimation performance.
+Please note that, as mentioned earlier, the existing self-supervised depth network for thermal images~\cite{kim2018multispectral} requires optically aligned visible-thermal images and a visible stereo image pair; it is not compatible with the currently available dataset. $Ours\text{-}T$ and $Ours\text{-}MS$ take thermal images as input source and are trained with thermal image losses $L_{rec}^{T}$, $L_{gc}^{T}$ and multi-spectral image losses $L_{rec}^{T,V}$, $L_{gc}^{T,V}$, respectively.
+We use Eigen~\etal~\cite{eigen2014depth}'s evaluation metrics to measure the performance of the depth estimation results.
+In the indoor and outdoor sets, we follow NYU~\cite{silberman2012indoor} and KITTI~\cite{geiger2013vision} evaluation settings.

 The experimental results are shown in~\tabref{tab:depth result} and~\figref{fig:Exp_depth}.
-As shown in~\figref{fig:Exp_depth}, bian~\etal~\cite{bian2019unsupervised} provide precise depth estimation results when sufficient light is guaranteed.
-However, the performance is significantly dropped as the illumination condition is getting worse.
-On the other hand, $Ours(T)$ can robustly estimate the depth map regardless of the lighting condition but suffer from a relatively inaccurate depth quality.
-Especially, this phenomenon frequently occurs in the indoor set because the indoor thermal image has homogeneous temperature distribution and distinctively high-temperature objects making a high error signal.
-However, the proposed learning method can manage this phenomenon by providing a visible-spectral consistency signal. $Ours(MS)$ shows the lowest error results and accurate prediction results regardless of the lighting condition by leveraging both visible and thermal spectral images' advantage.
+As shown in~\figref{fig:Exp_depth}, Midas-v2~\cite{ranftl2020towards} and Bian~\etal\cite{bian2019unsupervised} provide precise depth estimation results when sufficient light is guaranteed.
+However, the performance significantly decreases as the illumination condition become worse.
+On the other hand, $Ours\text{-}T$ can robustly estimate the depth map regardless of the lighting condition, but suffers from a relatively inaccurate depth quality.
+Especially, this phenomenon frequently occurs in the indoor set because the indoor thermal image has homogeneous temperature distribution and distinctively high-temperature objects, causing high error signals.
+However, the proposed learning method can manage this phenomenon by providing a visible-spectral consistency signal.
+By leveraging both visible and thermal spectral images' advantage, $Ours\text{-}MS$ shows the lowest error results and accurate prediction results regardless of the lighting condition .